hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Query parameters:

 * `id`: required exactly once: This is a source id of a dataframe source occurring in the structure endpoint
-* If there are dataframe sources with non-empty filters, the query parameters corresponding to the filter keys must be implemented for this GET endpoint.

 Response (Line delimited Stream of Json records):